OMandila/battleships_game/README.md

 - Battleship Placement: User inputs for battleship locations are translated into coordinates that place '⊙' symbols on the board.
 - Missile Strikes: Similar input handling is used for simulating missile strikes from the computer, updating the board with 'x' for misses and 'Ⓧ' for hits on player battleships.

-This model supports the core gameplay loop, where the player and the computer take turns to set up and to attack the battleships based on this shared board structure.
+This model supports the core gameplay loop, where the player and the computer take turns to set up and to attack the battleships based on the shared board structure.

 ## User Stories
-- As a player, I want to be able to easily understand how to play the Battleships game so that I can get playing without prior experience.
+- As a player, I want to be able to easily understand how to play the Missiles Attack game so that I can get playing without prior experience.
 - As a player, I want to see the game board clearly so that I can decide the positioning of my battleships.
 - As a player, I want to know when I get hit or missed by my opponent's missiles so that I can learn the strategy my opponent is using to deploy their missiles.
 - As a player, I want to know when I get hit or missed by my opponent's missiles so that I can adjust my ships positions accordingly in the next attempt.